-Social services’ provision in an ethnically heterogeneous society might be more complicated if the setting were characterized by high inter-group ethnic political tension such as the case in Israel (e.g., Nadan & Ben-Ari, 2014), and other similar regions (e.g, Spain and Northern Ireland; Baum, 2007a; Campbell, Ioakimidis, & Maglajlic, 2019; Coulter, Campbell, Duffy, & Reilly, 2013).
-Experiences of therapists and clients during political conflicts are likely to unconsciously seep into the clinical interventions (Baum, 2006; Kadan, Roer-Strier & Bekerman, 2017; Shamai & Boehm, 2001).
-During times of escalation in the political conflict, social workers in direct practice have to deal with difficulties to provide services to clients who are not part of their national group.
-In some cases,‘’ the professional role pushed aside and practitioners feel they should show loyalty to their national group, and the ‘other’ tends to be perceived as the enemy (Cohen, 2001; Kadan et al., 2017; Ramon et al., 2006).
-Studies have also indicated that at times of escalation in the conflict, social workers may deal with feelings of fear and anxiety and mistrust (Kadan et al., 2017; Ramon, Campbell, Lindsay, McCrystal, & Baidoun, 2006; Shamai, 2003).
+The provision of social services in ethnically heterogeneous societies may be more complex in settings that are characterized by high inter-group ethnic political tensions, such as in Israel (e.g., Nadan & Ben-Ari, 2014) and other regions (e.g., Spain and Northern Ireland; Baum, 2007a; Campbell, Ioakimidis, & Maglajlic, 2019; Coulter, Campbell, Duffy, & Reilly, 2013).
+The personal experiences of therapists and clients during political conflicts are likely to unconsciously seep into clinical interventions (Baum, 2006; Kadan, Roer-Strier & Bekerman, 2017; Shamai & Boehm, 2001).
+During times of conflict escalation, social workers in direct practice may experience difficulty providing services to clients who are not part of their national group.
+In some cases, social workers may perceive the ‘other’ as the enemy, causing their professional role to be pushed aside, as the practitioners feel that they should show loyalty to their national group (Cohen, 2001; Kadan et al., 2017; Ramon et al., 2006).
+Studies have also indicated that, in times of conflict escalation, social workers may deal with feelings of fear, anxiety and mistrust (Kadan et al., 2017; Ramon, Campbell, Lindsay, McCrystal, & Baidoun, 2006; Shamai, 2003).

-To illustrate, with the increase of violence during the second Intifada in Israel high level of anxiety was experienced by Jewish therapists, resulted in a considerable strain to their relationships with their Arab clients and fellows (Baum, 2010; Ramon et al., 2006).
-Likewise, Arab social workers experience the encounters with Jewish clients as characterized by hostility and lack of trust (Kadan et al., 2017).
-Although the interference of interethnic conflict-related emotions of fear, anxiety, stress, mistrust, and disloyalty in the therapist-client relationship are well studied, less is known about the challenges that interethnic conflicts pose to cultural competence practice in social work.
-Relatedly, scarce research exists about cultural competence practice in the particular realities of multiethnic-tensed mixed cities.
-The context of mixed-city can contribute particular insights into the opportunities and limitations of cultural competence practice.
-This study extends the literature by examining the theoretical and practical validity of the cultural competence approach in the troubled setting of mixed cities in Israel as reflected in the narrative of social workers in the social public services.
+For example, Jewish therapists reported experiencing high levels of anxiety with the increased violence of the second Intifada in Israel, which resulted in a considerable strain in their relationships with their Arab clients and fellows (Baum, 2010; Ramon et al., 2006).
+Likewise, Arab social workers described their encounters with their Jewish clients as being characterized by hostility and lack of trust (Kadan et al., 2017).
+Although the interference of interethnic conflict-related emotions – e.g., fear, anxiety, stress, mistrust, and disloyalty -- in the therapist-client relationship is well studied, less is known about the challenges that interethnic conflicts pose to cultural competence in social work practice.
+Relatedly, scarce research exists on culturally competent practice in tense multiethnic mixed cities.
+Understanding the particular context of mixed cities can contribute unique insights into the opportunities and limitations of the cultural competence approach in social work practice.
+This study extends the literature by examining the theoretical and practical validity of the cultural competence approach in conflict-ridden settings of mixed cities in Israel by exploring the narratives of social workers involved in the public social services sector.

-For the purposes of the present study we follow the definition of a mixed city as a city with a population composed of different ethnic, national and/or religious groups living within a context of division, intergroup tension, conflict, and contest (Adelman & Elman, 2014; Rekhess, 2007; Stroschein, 2007).
-In many instances, mixed cities are the center of an ongoing intense political conflict as manifested in the cities of Belfast, Mostar, Nicosia, Beirut, Quebec or Jerusalem.
-In such instances, mixed cities are characterized by a multiplicity of tensions between groups, open competition for public space and resources, issues related to municipal management, urban justice, and an ongoing conflict over the hegemonic definition of the cultural, religious or national character of the city (Kallus & Kolodney, 2010; Solitsiano & Gofer, 2009).
+For the purposes of the present study, we utilized the following definition of a mixed city: a city with a population composed of different ethnic, national and/or religious groups living within a context of division, intergroup tension, conflict, and contest (Adelman & Elman, 2014; Rekhess, 2007; Stroschein, 2007).
+In many instances, mixed cities are the centers of ongoing, intense political conflict, as demonstrated in the cities of Belfast, Mostar, Nicosia, Beirut, Quebec and Jerusalem.
+In such instances, mixed cities are characterized by a multiplicity of tensions between groups, including open competition for public spaces and resources, issues related to municipal management, urban justice, and an ongoing conflict over the cultural, religious, or national hegemony of the city (Kallus & Kolodney, 2010; Solitsiano & Gofer, 2009).